-Hobbies - Students will work towards creating a digital presentation to describe their hobbies and interests.
-They will describe activities that they love, like, dislike and despise!
-Students will also read about the hobbies of well-known figures such as Simone Biles, Malala Yousafzai, Sabre Norris to name a few.
-Traditional Chinese hobbies such as tai-chi, badminton and table tennis will be explored.
+Hobbies - Students will work towards creating a digital presentation to describe their hobbies and interests and express opinions.
+They discuss music, sports and activities they like and don't like, as well as activities they can and can't do.
+They use more sophisticated language, incorporating a variety of verbs, question words, time words and intensifiers when constructing sentences in Chinese.
+Students will also read about the hobbies of well-known figures, and traditional Chinese hobbies such as tai-chi, badminton and table tennis will be explored.